juspay/hyperswitch-docs/hyperswitch-cloud/webhooks.md

 ### Webhook Signature Verification

-While creating a business\_profile, you can specify a secret key in the `payments_response_hash_key` field, which will be used for signing webhook deliveries.
+While creating a business profile, you can specify a secret key in the `payments_response_hash_key` field, which will be used for signing webhook deliveries.
 If not specified, a 64-character long randomized key with high entropy will be generated for you.
-Ensure that you store the secret key in a secure location that your server can access.\
+Ensure that you store the secret key in a secure location that your server can access.

-\
-**Webhook Signature Generation**:\
+**Webhook Signature Generation**:

 Creating a signature for the webhook involves these steps:

 * Webhook payload is encoded to JSON string.
 * `Hmac-SHA512` signatured is generated using the payload and `payment_response_hash_key`.
 * The obtained digest is included as `x-webhook-signature-512` in the headers of the outgoing webhook.

-**Webhook Validation**:\
+**Webhook Validation**:

 To validate the webhook’s authenticity:

 * Retrieve the content of the webhook and encode it as a JSON string.
-* Generate a  `Hmac-SHA512` signature using the payload and payment\_response\_hash\_key.
+* Generate a  `Hmac-SHA512` signature using the payload and `payment_response_hash_key`.
 * Compare the obtained digest with the `x-webhook-signature-512` received in the webhook’s header.
 If the hashes match, the webhook data is untampered and authentic.

 ### Troubleshooting